Karenduque/booker_api_automation/README.md

 ## About the Postman Collection

-This test suite has a manual Postman collection for reference, more information can be found [here](postman/README.md).
+This test suite has a manual Postman collection for reference, more information can be found booker_api_automation/postman

-## About the Performance Testing

-This test suite has a Jmeter performaance test scripts, more information can be found [here](performance/README.md).